stateoforegon-eis-css/Oregon-CIS-Assessments/CSS-Assessment-Index.md

 **Assessment Methodology**

 - [CIS Controls Assessment Specification for CIS Safeguard 2.03](https://cas8.docs.cisecurity.org/en/latest/source/Controls2/#23-address-unauthorized-software)
-- Compare Agency's Authorized Software Inventory with software assets discovered.
+- Score is based on the unautorized software (detected but not in Authorized Software Inventory) present for more than 1 day.
 ## Safeguard 2.04	**_(IG2)_**	Utilize Automated Software Inventory Tools

 _Included in the Assessment as Enterprise Solutions (Tenable/Defender) enable subscribers to automate software discovery._